sebschrader/python-arpreq/README.rst

 An IP address can only be resolved to a MAC address if it is on the same subnet as your machine.

+Please note, that no ARP request packet is sent out by this module, only the cache is queried.
+If the IP address hasn't been communicated with recently, there may not be cache entry for it.
+You can refresh the cache, by trying to communicate with IP (e.g. by sending and ICMP Echo-Request aka ping) before probing the ARP cache.

 Let's assume your current machine has the address ``192.168.1.10`` and another machine with the address ``192.168.1.1`` is on the same subnet: